nico-amsterdam/pop3mail/README.md

 ## Before you start

 - This program reads from a POP3 mail server, which means that it can only download mail from the inbox folder.
 If you want to access other folders you will need an IMAP client.
 - Handling big attachments requires some processing memory.
-Normally the program needs about 30Mb RAM, but to process an email with attachments it temporary needs 3 till 4 times of the total size of the email attachments as additional memory.
+Normally the program needs about 30Mb RAM (for the whole OS process), but to process an email with attachments it temporary needs 3 till 4 times of the total size of the email attachments as additional memory.
 - Elixir programmers can replace the default Pop3mail.Base64Decoder with their own.
 - On linux when there is not enough memory, the program will end as 'Killed.'
   It's killed by the OOM Killer.
 Run dmesg to see the log message.